Pilosocereus albisummus: Distribution

 Pilosocereus albisummus is distributed in the west of the Brazilian state of Minas Gerais.

 Taxonomy

 The plant was first described in 1987 by Pierre Josef Braun and Eddie Esteves Pereira.
 The specific epithet albisummus means 'with white tips'.
 A nomenclature synonym is Pilosocereus pachycladus subsp. albisummus (P.J.Braun & Esteves) Guiggi (2020).
+Pilosocereus estevesii and Pilosocereus goianus were previously considered synonyms of Pilosocereus albisummus.